wengzhiwen/RunJPLib/docs/mongoDB_design.md

   "_id": "<ObjectID>",
   "university_name": "String", // e.g., "東京大学"
   "deadline": "String", // e.g., "20241206"
-  "created_at": "DateTime", // Timestamp of document creation/update
+  "created_at": "DateTime", // Timestamp of document creation "is_premium": "Boolean", // Optional: true if it's a featured university for sorting "content": {
-  "source_path": "String", // Original folder path, e.g., "pdf_with_md/東京大学_20241206"
-  "content": {
     "original_md": "String", // Content of the original markdown file "translated_md": "String", // Content of the translated markdown file